( PR4US.com | Press Release | 2018-09-07 18:51:15 )

 California Proposition 65 is the “Safe Drinking Water and Toxic Enforcement Act of 1986’, a unique consumer ‘right-to-know’ law which was passed by Californian residents in November 1986.
 The law requires the state of California to maintain a list of chemicals known to cause cancer, birth defects and other reproductive harm.
 Currently, the list contains around 860 substances and has consistently targeted consumer products containing flame retardants, lead and phthalates.

 Prop 65 has led to numerous lawsuits, resulting in a reduction in exposure to toxic chemicals, by requiring reformulation and/or labeling.
 The law states that, unless exempted, a business must not expose individuals to the chemicals on the list without giving a Prop 65 warning, the language for which will change on August 30, 2018.
 In addition, companies must also cease discharging listed chemicals into sources of drinking water.

 Businesses with less than 10 employees and government agencies are exempt from these two provisions, as are businesses where exposure creates no significant risk of cancer, birth defects or other reproductive harm.

-Stakeholders should be aware that, while companies not named in a settlement are not legally bound by it, they are advised to use the settlement reformulation limits as a reference to avoid possible future litigation.
+Stakeholders should be aware that companies not named in a settlement are not legally bound by it.

 SGS Prop 65 Services